TeaseAI/Tease-AI/README.md

 	* Closing the settings window will focus the chat box. (markus)
 	* Log running scripts to "scriptlog.txt" on program close for debugging. (markus)
 	* Log played videos and audio to "videolog.txt" on program close for debugging. (markus)
+	* @RapidText no longer uses a delay. (swift69)
+	* Responses to edging (stop, hold, etc.) no longer use the normal delay. (swift69)
+	* The main picture box being hidden will now cause image-related filters to "fail", instead of just @LockImages being active. (swift69)

 * System Keywords/Vocabulary
 	* #RandomRound50 to compliment #RandomRound5 #RandomRound10, etc.